 Chimpanzees of Bossou are well known for using a stone hammer and anvil to crack open the nuts of the oil palm tree (Elaeis guineensis).
 Among all the tool use behaviors observed in the wild, nut cracking is probably the most sophisticated performed by chimpanzees.Watch the Videos View Their Profiles

-The number of Bossou chimpanzees has decreased to eight (3 males and 5 females) following the death of FLANLE at the end of August 2016.
+The number of Bossou chimpanzees has decreased to seven (3 males and 4 females) following the death of Velu in March 2017.
 The Bossou chimpanzee community remains semi-isolated from neighboring groups of chimpanzees; no females have transferred to the Bossou community from neighboring communities in four decades.
-Four out of the five females in the Bossou community are estimated to be over 50 years old.
+Three out of the four females in the Bossou community are estimated to be over 50 years old.
 Their genetic diversity and indeed their survival is now critically threatened.